Lutzlig/narrat-engine/docs/guides/custom-start-buttons.md

 # Custom start menu buttons

-Customm start menu buttons can be added to the game using the plugin system.
+Custom start menu buttons can be added to the game using the plugin system.
 Plugins can have a `startMenuButtons` array containing objects that define those custom buttons

 ## How to use